tusharmakkar08/Bingo-Shell/README.txt

-Shell scripting and perl are used for developing the project
+Shell scripting is used for developing the project This project focusses at making UNIX more user friendly